paperduck/algo/README.md

 This project is a modular platform for running multiple algorithmic trading strategies concurrently.

+As of 2018-05-12, the platform is functional but not "production quality".
+Backtesting is non-existent.

 You can develop your own strategy module and run it with this platform.
 Developing a module is very straightforward; copy a strategy from `/src/strategies/` and implement your own logic in `_babysit()` and `_scan()`.

 You can use this platform with any broker API.
 There are two steps to integrate your broker's API: